jkt628/debian-preseed/README.md

-this [Makefile](Makefile) creates a slim `preseed.cfg` with just differences to a [well-known basis](https://preseed.debian.net/debian-preseed/), which can be further tweaked to fine-tune a rebuild. the easiest way to apply the `preseed.cfg` is to put it in the root directory of a USB installer.
+this [Makefile](Makefile) creates a slim `preseed.cfg` with just differences to a [well-known basis](https://preseed.debian.net/debian-preseed/), which can be further tweaked to fine-tune a rebuild.

 ## Setup

-the host requires some additional configuration, execute these on the host:
+the target requires some additional configuration, execute these on the host:

 ```bash
 su - # enter root password